“We use Amplitude to track top line metrics, but the real power of it is going deep.”

 So, Calm ran an experiment on a portion of their new users where they made Daily Reminders more prominent.
 In the test, after a user completes their first meditation session, they are shown a screen encouraging them to set a daily reminder.

 Result: Increase Retention by 3x

 Calm found that people who set a reminder from the new prompt had an equal boost in retention to the users who had previously found the reminder feature on their own, indicating that the relationship between daily reminders was causative, not just correlative.

 In addition, 40% of users who saw the prompt went on to set a daily reminder, so the new prompt provides a big boost to overall new user retention.
 Based on these results, Calm plans to roll out the new reminder prompt to all users in the next app update.

 “You feel like Amplitude is on your side.
 They want you to have success and get results, as opposed to just, ‘Hey, here’s your analytics platform.’”

 Alex Tew, CEO, Calm

 Why Amplitude Over Mixpanel?

 Prior to Amplitude, Calm was using Mixpanel for analytics.
-They said Mixpanel’s inability to scale costeffectively and lack of behavioral analytics were preventing Calm from collecting and accessing all of the data they needed.
 According to Tyler Sheaffer, Calm’s lead iOS Engineer, “We were just not tracking stuff because it would be too expensive.
 And that’s a bad way to think about what to track.”